kelseyhightower/kubernetes-the-hard-way/README.md

 This tutorial is a modified version of the original developed by [Kelsey Hightower](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 While the original one uses GCP as the platform to deploy kubernetes,  we use VirtualBox and Vagrant to deploy a cluster on a local machine.
 If you prefer the cloud version, refer to the original one [here](https://github.com/kelseyhightower/kubernetes-the-hard-way)

-> The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!
+> The results of this tutorial should *not* be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!<br/>Note that we are only building 2 masters here instead of the recommended 3 that `etcd` requires to maintain quorum.
+This is to save on resources, and simply to show how to load balance across more than one master.

 Please note that with this particular challenge, it is all about the minute detail.
 If you miss one tiny step anywhere along the way, it's going to break!

+Note also that in developing this lab, it has been tested *many many* times!
+Once you have the VMs up and you start to build the cluster, if at any point something isn't working it is 99.9999% likely to be because you missed something, not a bug in the lab!

-Always run the `cert_verify` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
-If `cert_verify` shows anything in red, then you have made an error in a previous step.
+Always run the `cert_verify.sh` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
+If `cert_verify.sh` shows anything in red, then you have made an error in a previous step.
 For the master node checks, run the check on `master-1` and on `master-2`

 ## Target Audience